LiskArchive/lisk-sdk/elements/lisk-tree/README.md

 # @liskhq/lisk-tree

-@liskhq/lisk-tree is containing Markle tree implementations for use with Lisk-related software
+@liskhq/lisk-tree is containing Merkle tree implementations for use with Lisk-related software

 ## Installation